How to Fix a Leaky Faucet

 You'll often find the brand name stamped on the faucet.
 And this information will help when it comes time to find repair parts.
 But in most cases, the safest bet is to take the worn parts to the store with you.

-If you have a Delta or other rotary ball faucet (Figure A), you're in luck because you'll find repair kits in most hardware stores and home centers.
-Cartridges and repair kits for Moen cartridge type (Figure B) faucets are also readily available.
+If you have a Delta or other rotary ball faucet, you're in luck because you'll find repair kits in most hardware stores and home centers.
+Cartridges and repair kits for Moen “cartridge type” faucets are also readily available.
 But if you have another brand or a disc-type faucet, you may have to order parts, since there are too many variations for most stores to keep in stock.
 It helps to know the faucet's model name or number when searching for a replacement cartridge.
 Otherwise, take the cartridge with you to the store so you can match it to a photo in the parts catalog.